 I, Mikkel Stolt (b.
 1965), am a Danish filmmaker and writer and I usually work within the realm of reality and – granted – beyond.

 I was co-founder (1993) and co-owner of the Copenhagen-based production company Fenris Film & Multimedia ApS untill I left in 2021 to pursue a freelance career.

 My alter ego Mike Proud and myself starred in “My Avatar and Me” (directed by B. Milton and M. Stolt, 2011) which travelled the world at numerous festivals and TV stations.
 My directorial debut was the jazzumentary “The Organizers – on and off” (1995).
 I have also worked as a producer, and the latest outcome of that is “FAITH” (premiere March 2018 at CPH:DOX) by acclaimed Danish director Jens Loftager.

-I have a couple of books to my name (and a lot of books to other people’s names), among others the doumentary-novel “Bacon i Bagagen” (2015, reissued as e-book 2023) which deals with my life as a documentary filmmaker, and a novel for grown-ups, “Åndssvage Ozelot” (2019).
+I have a couple of books to my name (and a lot of books to other people’s names), among other the doumentary-novel “Bacon i Bagagen” (2015, reissued as e-book 2023) which deals with my life as a documentary filmmaker, and a novel for grown-ups, “Åndssvage Ozelot” (2019).
 In november 2019, my (very) personal guide to the music of Tom Waits was published.
 Also, I have contributed with a line of short stories to several anthologies.
-I write regularly essays for POV International.
+I write regularly essays and film reviews for POV International.